diahua/website/README.md

 ## Ray Tracer

 ### Adaptive Anti-Aliasing
-Adaptive anti-aliasing is used to rmove jaggies only at pixels whose intensity differs from its neighbors by some threshold.
+Adaptive anti-aliasing is used to remove jaggies only at pixels whose intensity differs from its neighbors by some threshold.

 ![Image](nonhier_anti_alias.png)

 ### Soft Shadows